Roasted Garlic Recipes2014-08-02

 Roasted garlic recipes.
 What comes to your mind?
 The first thing that comes to my mind is the aroma.
 Then the subtle but rich flavor.

-Not too long ago I discovered roasted garlic.
-I've been hooked ever since.
+Many years ago, I discovered roasted garlic.
+I’ve been hooked ever since.

 Roasting garlic is incredibly easy to make.
 I started using it in my refried beans recipe and the garlic, prepared this way adds wonderful flavor to this dish.